dashbird/site/content/blog/concurrency-and-cold-starts.md

 [Sign up](https://dashbird.io/signup/) to monitor your function's health.
 [Dashbird](https://dashbird.io) helps you every step of the way, from keeping track of subtleties like cold starts to knowing whether or not a new solution has made any difference.
 It sure makes debugging easy.

-Stay tuned, have fun, and stick around to read more about Serverless Architecture in one of my next articles!.
+Stay tuned, have fun, and stick around to read more about Serverless Architecture in one of my next articles!